David and Goliath

 - G.R.E.A.T.
 Adventure Dream Team at State Street United Methodist Church, Bristol, VA.
 “David and Goliath - Giant-Sized Faith!”
 2001.
 Print.
 (For true/false game questions.).

 - Kirk of Kildaire Presbyterian Church, Cary, NC.
 “David & Goliath: Antioch Arcade.”
 2003.
 Web.
 (For game idea & questions)

 - Smyrna Presbyterian Church.
 Waynesboro, VA.
 “David and Goliath: Temple Center.”
-2002.
-Web.
 (For idea/construction of sock rockets.)

-Images in this post copyright 2015 by Carol Hulbert.
+The image of the game in action is copyright 2015 by Carol Hulbert.